AlmostReliable/almostreliable.github.io/wikis/kubejs-enderio/docs/machine/enchanter.md

     event.recipes.enderio.enchanting("minecraft:sharpness", "granite")

     // adds a recipe that gives thorns from 5 diorite
-    // this means level 2 will cost 10 diorite, levle 3 will cost 15 diorite, etc.
+    // this means level 2 will cost 10 diorite, level 3 will cost 15 diorite, etc.
     // cost multiplier of 3
     event.recipes.enderio.enchanting("minecraft:thorns", Ingredient.of("diorite", 5), 3)